-The busy Port of Los Angeles is looks to energy management planning for reliable power supply.
+The busy Port of Los Angeles employs energy management planning for reliable power supply.

 The Port of Los Angeles is a busy place.
 It's the busiest place for goods coming into the United States, handling approximately 175 million metric tons of cargo annually.
 Together, the Port of Los Angeles and neighboring Port of Long Beach receive 70 percent of U.S. imports from China and 40 percent of all goods coming into the United States by sea.

 As such, the ships coming and going use a significant amount of fuel - fuel that creates a significant amount of greenhouse gas emissions if left idling while loading and unloading.
 With California's strict air emissions regulations, continuously running the ships' diesel engines is not an option.

 In response, ships are now connected to the electric power grid at the port and the engines are shut down while crews continue loading and unloading — a practice referred to as alternative maritime or shore-to-ship power.

 "Alternative maritime power helps solve the air emissions problem, but it's putting a strain on the port's power supply that wasn't designed to support that level of demand," says Matt Wartian, Burns & McDonnell regional business development director.
 "We're already looking ahead and anticipate doubling, or even tripling, electricity consumption over the next decade as alternative maritime power use increases, cargo volume grows, and terminals shift from human-operated to automated and electrified cargo handling equipment."

 Energizing the Future

 With that kind of growth in demand comes a higher potential for strained energy and reduced reliability and stability.
 As a landlord port overseeing 7,500 acres, 43 miles of waterfront and 24 cargo terminals, the Port of Los Angeles is committed to taking a leadership role in energy management.